enthalpy change in solution header image.

 A diagram to shown a coffee cup calorimeter.

-Many reactions in we study in chemistry take place in solution, for example neutralisation of an acid using an alkali is a chemical reaction that takes place in solution.
-In this reaction the reactants and the product are the system.
+Many reactions we study in chemistry take place in solution, for example neutralisation of an acid using an alkali is a chemical reaction that takes place in solution.
+In this reaction the reactants and the products are the system.
 The water and the calorimeter are part of the surroundings.
-If the reactants undergo an exothermic reaction then the heat produced will heat the water and as long as the calorimeter is well insulated we can use the temperature change to calculate the enthalpy change for the neutralisation reaction taking place.
+If the reactants undergo an exothermic reaction then the heat produced will heat the water and as long as the calorimeter is well insulated we can use the temperature change to calculate the enthalpy change for the neutralisation reaction taking place here.
 A simple but effective calorimeter is shown opposite.

 Here a polystyrene coffee cup is used to hold the two solutions that are reacting.
 Polystyrene is an excellent insulator but this simple calorimeter can be improved if we simply place the polystyrene cup inside another cup to further insulate the reaction and prevent heat from leaving or entering the solution.
 The cork lid will also prevent heat loss by evaporation if the reaction is exothermic and also prevent heat from the surrounding entering the solution if the reaction is endothermic.